FirelightWebware/djangocon2013-notes/README.md

 - [Getting Started with Salt](getting-started-with-salt.md)
 - [Finding the Needle: Search and Django](finding-the-needle.md)
 - [Writing Fast and Efficient Unit Tests for Django](writing-unit-tests.md)

+To donate to the Malcolm Tredinnick Memorial fund, or nominate a recipient, email foundation@djangoproject.com.